 This is known as a product liability lawsuit.
 A reputable law firm can help you file your claim and represent you.

-You will either file a lawsuit directly against the former asbestos manufacturer or with an asbestos trust fund claim.
+You will either file a lawsuit against the former asbestos manufacturer or with an asbestos trust fund claim.

 Asbestos trust funds were set up after companies that made asbestos filed for bankruptcy due to so many mesothelioma claims.
 These trust funds ensure that there are funds for mesothelioma patients affected by toxic asbestos.